ed3ath/cryptoblades-api/README.md

 Create a `.env` file with the following:

 - `MONGODB_URI` - a ref to the mongodb instance
-- `API_SECRET` - a string that must be passed for transactions to work
+- `API_SECRET` - a string that must be passed for transactions to work (applies globally)
+- `API_SECRET_MARKET` - a string that must be passed for transactions to work (market only)
+- `API_SECRET_CALCULATED` - a string that must be passed for transactions to work (calculated only)

+### Secrets

+`API_SECRET` is a global master password.
+If it is specified, the other two are not required.
+However, if not specified, `API_SECRET_MARKET` must match the auth token for the market, and `API_SECRET_CALCULATED` must match the auth token for the calculated routes.

 ## Run